crypto-org-chain/cronos-docs/for-dapp-developers/chain-integration/json-rpc.md

 Tip\
 \
 While the examples below make use of local node [http://localhost:8545](http://localhost:8545), users may also use our public full node: [https://evm-t3.cronos.org:8545/](https://evm-t3.cronos.org:8545/)
 {% endhint %}

+{% hint style="info" %}
+Note\
+\
+When using batch requests, we currently only allow 3 objects for Mainnet and 5 objects for Testnet
+{% endhint %}

 ## JSON-RPC namespaces